Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Evaluation

 \subsection{Link QoS and VoIP Performance Details}

 Next, we take a closer look at the QoS metrics of the constrained link in terms of packet loss, queuing delay and jitter for an increasing number of parallel applications.
+In the best effort case we expect the link QoS parameters to degrade because the link is fully saturated and the interface queue is overflowing.
+In the managed case we do not expect any degradation as the level of link saturation is managed.
 As the MOS and utility functions of \voip{} are based on the QoS metrics, we also discuss why the QoS metrics have only minor influence on the \voip{} performance in the evaluation.

 Figure~\ref{fig:22_voip_metrics_loss} shows the median packet loss as measured by the VoIP clients during a call for 10 to 120 parallel applications.
-The dashed lines indicate the \perc{95} percentile.
+The dashed lines indicate the 95th percentile.
 The figure shows that there is no packet loss for the investigated number of applications in the managed experiments.
-In the best effort experiments, the packet loss increases linearly from \perc{0.5} to \perc{7.1} (\perc{0.9} to \perc{8.1} for the \perc{95} percentile).
+In the best effort experiments, the packet loss increases linearly from \perc{0.5} to \perc{7.1} (\perc{0.9} to \perc{8.1} for the 95th percentile).

 Figure~\ref{fig:24_delay_delay} shows the Round-Trip-Time (RTT).
 Note that the client-to-server flow direction of the constrained link is only lightly utilized and therefore, the given RTT approximates the one-way delay experienced by the applications.
 In the best effort case, the delay increases roughly logarithmic from \ms{53} for 10 applications and saturates for 70 parallel applications at \ms{79}.
-The \perc{95} percentile shows that even at 10 parallel application the experienced RTT is in \perc{5} of the cases already greater than \ms{79}.
+The 95th percentile shows that even with 10 parallel applications the experienced RTT is in \perc{5} of the cases already greater than \ms{79}.
 In the managed experiments the measured RTT increases linearly from \ms{0.9} to \ms{1.1} (\ms{1.5} to \ms{2.4}).